 This is often referred to as ‘straddling’ the line of junction or boundary.
 The new wall will, in almost all circumstances, require removal of the existing fence to allow it to be built safely and finished from the Adjoining Owners side – normally either pointing or rendering.

-Both parties can benefit from consent for a new Party Wall.
+Both neighbours can benefit from consent for a new Party Wall.
 We set out the potential benefits in more detail in another article.
 Even if the Adjoining Owner does not give consent to a new Party Wall the Act still provides rights of access to the Building Owner to build the new wall and remove any fence in the process.

-Further Guidance when appointing a Party Wall Surveyor
+Further Guidance when appointing a Surveyor

 For advice direct from one of our Surveyors, please call our Enquiry line on 020 4534 3135.